department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure.md

 ### Medical Care for Volunteers Involved in Chemical and Biological Testing

 As many as 60,000 Veterans volunteered for medical research for the U.S. Biological and Chemical Programs between 1942 and 1975.
+If you volunteered for this research, you may have been exposed to hazardous materials or chemical hazards.
 You can get medical care through the U.S. Army if you volunteered for this research and have an injury or illness directly caused by your participation.

 If you have questions or need help getting medical care:
 - [Visit the U.S. Army web page](https://armymedicine.health.mil/CBTP), **or**